multilogin-marketing/multilogin-marketing/README.md

 ![macOS](https://img.shields.io/badge/macOS-supported-000000?logo=apple&logoColor=white)
 ![Linux](https://img.shields.io/badge/Linux-supported-FCC624?logo=linux&logoColor=black)

-> Multilogin is an all-in-one platform for social media managers and creators who run multiple accounts from one dashboard.
+> Multilogin is a cloud phone platform for social media managers and creators who run multiple social profiles from one dashboard.

-Multilogin is an all-in-one platform for social media managers and creators who need to run multiple accounts from one dashboard — on mobile apps and in the browser.
+Multilogin is a cloud phone platform for social media managers and creators.
+You run multiple social profiles from one dashboard, on mobile apps and in the browser.
 Each mobile account runs in its own Android cloud phone.
 Each web account runs in its own browser profile.
 Upload content, automate posts and engagements, and manage everything from one place.
 No physical devices.
 No separate tools.
 No complicated setup.

 Whether you manage five accounts or five hundred, Multilogin keeps it all simple, organized, and easy to scale.